lrgar/spgen/README.md

 ## Development

+Current version: 0.1.0-alpha

-This project is in development, it doesn't even fulfill its goal, so don't use it.
+This project is in development, in an alpha phase, and it doesn't even fulfil its goal, so don't use it.
 Yet.

 ## License